2019-2020 Application Process

 - A high level of academic achievement, particularly in first year courses, combined with excellent study skill habits;

-- A desire to assist first-year students and to contribute to the law school community through peer tutoring; and
+- A desire to assist first-year students and to contribute to the law school community through peer tutoring and mentoring; and

 - The ability to clearly and concisely explain concepts to their peers.